CarlosCapili/2DX4-Microcontroller-Project/README.md

-# Microcontroller-Spatial-Reconstruction
+# Spatial Measurement System
-Implemented a Time-of-Flight sensor and a stepper motor to a microcontroller to perform spatial scanning with a final output of reconstruction the scanned area.
+Implemented a Time-of-Flight sensor and a stepper motor to a microcontroller to perform distance measurements in the surrounding area for data visualization

-A pdf can be found to view how the device works.